 The Milky Way is a galaxy that also hosts our beautiful world.
 There are more than 100 Billion planets in our galaxy.
 Other than being our home galaxy, it also a perfect subject of photography.
 We can take awesome pictures of it from earth with today’s common cameras and lenses.
 Let’s see what is needed to take a picture of our sweet galaxy, the Milky Way.
+Now we can learn how to take milky way photos.

 Before You Start